Introducing the Postgraduate Student Committee for 2018/19!

 Postgraduate Student Committee Alumni

-Alexander Chrysanthou (University of Southampton)
+Alexander Chrysanthou (University Campus of Football Business)

 Emma Nottingham (University of Winchester)

-Sacha Waxman (University of Manchester)
+Sacha Waxman (University of Liverpool)

 Ruchi Baxi (University of Oxford)